 Which Applicants Should Complete This Appendix?

 This appendix is to be used by employers or unions seeking to contract directly with CMS to become PFFS MAOs (“Direct Contract PFFS MAOs”) for their Medicare-eligible active employees and/or retirees.
-Please follow the application instructions below and submit the required material in support of your application to offer a Direct Contract PFFS MAO.
+Please follow the application instructions below and submit the required material in support of your application to offer a Direct Contract PFFS MAO..

 Instructions